Joaooh/modo-escuro-uniceub/README.md

 🛡️ **Privacy Policy:** Check [PRIVACY.md](./PRIVACY.md) for details on how your data is handled.

 > [!IMPORTANT]
-> This project was officially incorporated into the UniCEUB website on **02/09/2025**. 🎉
+> This project was officially integrated into the UniCEUB website on **09/02/2025**. 🎉
-> After 30 days from incorporation, the extension will be removed from the Chrome and Firefox stores.
+> The extension was removed from the Chrome and Firefox stores 30 days later, but this repository remains active as a reference and may receive occasional updates.
-> However, this repository will remain active as a reference and may receive occasional updates, also serving as support for the official development team.
+> Installation is still possible via **temporary/developer mode**.
 >
-> Thank you all for the support and feedback throughout the entire process!
+> Thank you all for the support and feedback!

 <br>